-The only significant predictor of males' actual willingness to intervene in a situation that may lead to sexual assault was their perception of other males' willingness to intervene.
-Men were much more likely to intervene in a situation that leads to sexual assault when they perceived other males also to be likely to intervene in such a situation (beta = .64).
+The only significant predictor of males' actual willingness to intervene in a situation that might lead to sexual assault was their perception of other males' willingness to intervene.
+Men were much more likely to intervene in a situation that leads to sexual assault when they perceived that other men were also likely to intervene in such a situation (β = .64).
 Forty-two percent of the variance in males' willingness to intervene was accounted for in this regression.
 Men's perception of women's willingness to intervene was not a significant predictor, nor were perceptions of the importance of consent in this regression.
-Thus, the sole predictor of men's willingness to intervene is the extent to which men perceive other men as willing to intervene to prevent sexual assault.
+Thus, the sole predictor of men's willingness to intervene was the extent to which men perceived other men as willing to intervene to prevent sexual assault.